 Part of the problem is the fact that there are dozens of manufacturers, thousands of vendors and several different channels from which to buy printers (i.e., direct from the manufacturer, through a dealership like ourselves, or from a retail store).

 While all this variety means that there is likely a device out there just perfect for your needs, it can be hard to sort through all the noise and to find that exact device.
 All this variety also means that there is a wide range of prices out there.

 In this post, we will dig into what kind of equipment is right for different users, and how much you should expect to pay for that device.

 Desktop Printer Price Ranges

-While the cost of a particular printer or MFP may vary based on its configuration (ex. the number of paper trays) and its capabilities (ex. duplexing capability) the following ranges can give you a reasonable estimate of what you should budget for your next purchase.
+While the cost of a particular printer or MFP may vary based on its configuration (ex. the number of paper trays) and its capabilities (ex. duplexing capability) it is possible to estimate a price range you should target.